Kong/docs.konghq.com/app/gateway/2.8.x/admin-api/index.md

     * `reachable`: A boolean value reflecting the state of the database connection.
 Please note that this flag **does not** reflect the health of the database itself.
+* `configuration_hash`: The hash of the current configuration.
+This field is only returned when the Kong node is running in DB-less or data-plane mode.

 ---